-It all started a couple of weeks ago.
-She asked for a new printer.
+Years ago, it all started a couple of weeks before that, she asked for a new printer.
 Teasingly, I suggested it could be a Valentines’ Day present.
-She readily agreed—seriously, she did—with the stipulation that it include spare ink cartridges.
+She readily agreed—seriously, she did—with the stipulation that it includes spare ink cartridges.
 So, a plan begins to emerge—a good plan!

-Step 1: I order the printer and hooked it up last week; it was an arduous task, but that’s a story for a different time.
+Step 1: I ordered the printer and hooked it up the last week; it was an arduous task, but that’s a story for a different time.

-Step 2: This morning I presented her with a box of her favorite chocolates-Trinidads from Fannie May.
-Unfortunately, she still had some left from her birthday; maybe she doesn’t like them all that well after all.
+Step 2: Then I presented her with a box of her favorite chocolates-Trinidads from Fannie May.
+Unfortunately, she still had some left from her birthday; maybe she didn’t like them all that well after all.

-Step 3: Tonight I made a special dinner—chicken stir-fry with sweet and sour sauce.
+Step 3: And then, I made a special dinner—chicken stir-fry with sweet and sour sauce.
 (I wonder, if I always make dinner on Thursdays, do I get bonus points for Valentines Day if I was going to make it anyway?)
 My plan was for a candlelight dinner, but it wasn’t really dark enough for candles and she opted for the more convenient invention, called electric lights.
-The meal was topped off with Valentine cupcakes that she made this morning.
+The meal was topped off with Valentine’s cupcakes that she made that morning.

 Step 4: Waiting at her plate was her ink cartridges.
 She was pleased—at least I think so.
 Or perhaps she was just amused.

 Step 5: To conclude the evening we went and saw the romantic comedy, “PS I Love You.”
 I’m okay with chick flicks, but I’ll only give it three stars (out of five).
 I think my wife was less impressed.It's the effort that counts.
 Happy Valentines!
 Click To Tweet